top of page

 The adjective 'debauched' is closely related to the verb 'debauch' and shares its etymological origins.
 It comes from the past participle form of the verb 'debauch,' which, as previously explained, has its roots in the French word 'débaucher.'
 This French term originally meant 'to lead astray' or 'to entice away from work or duty.'
 Over time, as the verb 'debauch' came to signify corrupting or seducing someone, particularly in moral terms, the past participle 'debauched' emerged to describe individuals who engage in excessive indulgence in sensual pleasures or immoral behaviors.
 The etymology of 'debauched' reflects its historical association with moral decadence and the pursuit of sensual gratification at the expense of ethical standards or principles.

-Find the meaning of debauched:
+Find the correct meaning of the adjective debauched:

 Try Again!